Environmental Health Sciences Pilot Grants

 - Funds budgeted for HERCULES Core services should be adjusted to account for services provided free or on a discounted basis to pilot awardees.
 Budget details should be discussed at the required Facility Core consultation meeting.

-- Indirect costs should not be included in budget.
+- Indirect costs should not be included in the budget.
 Budgets are administered in RSPH, are not subject to the Emory Collaboration policy, and F&A is not shared with the collaborating department.

 - Faculty salary support up to a maximum of 5% effort may be requested (combined effort of all participating faculty, NIH salary cap limit applies).